An analysis of Francis Ford Coppola’s cult psychological thriller The Conversation.

 One thing is for sure, however: whether he was in the room or not, Harry’s recordings play a crucial role in the murder.
 The tapes are as much the murder weapon as the knife is.

 An old superstition says that babies born with a caul have the gift of second sight (see Danny Torrence in The Shining).

 Hokum or not, Harry Caul doesn’t have second sight – he can’t even see things that are right in front of him.

 Contrast this with the secret collective who are able to predict that Harry might try to destroy the tapes, and that he’ll eventually work out the truth about The Director.
 Both times, they’re able to take preemptive action.

-In The Lives of Others, a secret police officer becomes obsessed with the couple he’s spying on.
-But whereas Gerd Wiesler in that film comes to a discover a truer version of reality (and humanity), Harry runs in the opposite direction.
+In The Lives of Others, a police officer becomes obsessed with the couple he’s spying on.
+But where Gerd Wiesler in that film comes to a discover a truer version of reality (and humanity), Harry runs in the opposite direction.

 This is what makes The Conversation a tragedy, and Harry a tragic character.